color-schemes/milkoutside.nvim/CONTRIBUTING.md

    }
    ```

-3. Run the build script from the tokyonight plugin directory:
+3. Run the build script from the milkoutside plugin directory:

    ```sh
    ./scripts/build